PacktPublishing/hands-on-music-generation-with-magenta/Chapter07/README.md

 ## Code

 This chapter doesn't contain a lot of code, refer to the book for the content.
+Before you start, follow the [installation instructions for Magenta 1.1.7](https://github.com/PacktPublishing/hands-on-music-generation-with-magenta/tree/master/Chapter01#installing-magenta).

 ### [Example 1](chapter_07_example_01.py)